 Panama has many good private schools to choose from for expats relocating here.
 Panama’s private schools are amongst the top in Central America, and are easily comparable with the quality of education offered by schools in North America.

-It is recommended that foreigners enroll their children into private schools because Panama’s public schools lack resources, good teachers, and have poor curriculum.
-Another problem is over crowding where schools have students either attending the morning session or the afternoons and not full time resulting in half the hours of instruction offered in North American schools.
+It is recommended that foreigners enroll their children into private schools in Panama, because Panama’s public schools lack resources, good teachers, and have poor curriculum.
+Another problem is over crowding where schools have students either attending the morning session or the afternoons, and not full time, resulting in half the hours of instruction offered in North American schools.

-The majority of Panama private schools have a onetime admission fee ranging from $1,000 up to $12,000 per student.
+The majority of private schools in Panama have a onetime admission fee ranging from $1,000 up to $12,000 per student.
 Large family discounts are available.

-The school year either follows the North American schedule from September to June or March to December.
+The school year either follows the North American schedule from September to June, or the Panamanian schedule of March to December.
 Every school is closed during Carnival, Easter, and Christmas.
-The best schools offer a good curriculum following the International Baccalaureate program and hire natural English speaking teachers earning high salaries.
+The best schools offer a good curriculum following the International Baccalaureate program and hire native English speaking teachers earning high salaries.
 Many Panama private schools have swimming pools, athletic facilities, and modern high tech classrooms.
-Most Panama private schools provide transportation services for home to home pick up and return.
+Most private schools in Panama provide transportation services for home to home pick up and return.

 Panama private school students come from all around the world including Asia, Europe, and North & South America.
 There are even language based schools such as a Japanese school, a French school, several Chinese schools, and English schools.
 Religious based schools include Jewish, Catholic, and Muslim.

-While most private schools are located in Panama City there are new international schools opening just outside the city, like in the Pacific coastal town, Coronado.
+While most private schools are located in Panama City, there are new international schools opening just outside the city, like in the Pacific coastal town, Coronado.

-King’s College King’s College is the new British School of Panama which will open its doors in September 2012.
+King’s College is the new British School of Panama which opened its doors in September 2012.
 This new private school is part of the King’s Group, an internationally well-known, prestigious education organization with schools in Spain and the UK.

 King’s College will initially offer pre-primary, Nursery and Reception Years and the Primary Cycle.
 Eventually the school will also offer the full secondary cycle.
 Schools in the King’s Group achieve very high academic standards, this year students at King’s have been awarded scholarships to Cambridge University and to Yale University.